 Prior to Cornell, I taught and assisted numerous undergraduate sociology courses at Columbia University and committed a significant amount of time and attention to pedagogical development.
-In 2016, I was accepted into Columbia's competitive GSAS Teaching Scholars Program, in which I designed and taught an original content course on the organization of innovation.
+In 2016, I was accepted into Columbia's competitive GSAS Teaching Scholars Program.
 That same year, I was awarded the Charles Tilly Award for Outstanding Teaching by the Columbia University Department of Sociology for my teaching in Prof. Diane Vaughan's undergraduate course, Mistake, Misconduct, & Disaster.

 Courses taught as assistant: